 Here’s How To File Taxes If You Weren’t Paid A Standard Paycheck

-Are you currently freelancing or side-gigging?
-Maybe you babysat for your sister after work or on the weekends.
-You probably already figured this out, but when it comes to filing taxes, you have to follow different protocol when you’re paid in cash.
+Are you currently freelancing?
+Or maybe you have a side hustle creating awesome LinkedIn pages for people.
+You probably already figured this out, but when it comes to filing taxes, you have to follow different protocol when you’re paid under the table, AKA, in cash.
 Filing can also get weird if you’re paid in cash but in an unconventional way, like through Venmo or PayPal.
-Before you freak out from confusion, we’ll break down exactly what you need to know about filing and how to do it successfully.
+Before you freak out from confusion, we’ll break down exactly what you need to know about filing, and how to do it successfully.

-Finally, what if you were paid via Venmo, PayPal or any other payment app or website?
-Yep, it’s all considered cash in the IRS’s eyes.
+If you were paid via Venmo, PayPal or any other payment app or website, it’s all considered cash in the IRS’s eyes.
 If you were paid for a service you provided, that payment, no matter in what form, should be taxed.
 Keep records of all your online payments, just as you would tips or any other cash payment.

 We know, there’s so much to learn when it comes to tax forms and what’s considered “cash” and what isn’t.
 But hopefully, you walk away from this article feeling like you can totally dominate tax season without fear.